 The same is applicable to the re-export of goods; but with a minimum value-addition of 2.5% over their FOB price.

 The retail sector in Pakistan is experiencing impressive growth as global brands and outlets enter the market.
 Local retailers are also extending their activities to compete with their biggest foreign competitors.
-There are two types of mass retailers:

 By Road: The road transport network in Pakistan is relatively outdated (built before 1947 during the British Raj), although new motorways are now being constructed.
 However it is relatively easy to transport goods by road from one place to another within the country.